Batman: Mask of the Phantasm: Plot

-A young Bruce Wayne vows to avenge his parents' murders by fighting crime in Gotham City, but while he is initially successful at thwarting robberies, he is disappointed that criminals are unafraid of him and seeks a more fearful image.
+A young Bruce Wayne, after years of training abroad, vows to fight crime in Gotham City in memory of his murdered parents.
+While he is initially successful in thwarting robberies, he is disappointed that criminals are unafraid of him and seeks an intimidating disguise.
 He also begins a relationship with Andrea Beaumont after they meet at the Gotham Cemetery while she pays respects to her mother.
 Though conflicted about whether to honor his promise to his parents or pursue a happy life with Andrea, Bruce eventually proposes to her.
 However, Andrea abruptly leaves Gotham with her father, businessman Carl Beaumont, ending the engagement in a Dear John letter.
-Heartbroken, Bruce commits to a new life as a vigilante crime fighter, converting a cavern under Wayne Manor into a base and assuming the mantle of Batman.
+Heartbroken, Bruce commits to a new life as a vigilante crime fighter, converting a cavern under Wayne Manor into a base and assuming the mantle of Batman for ten years.

-Years later, Batman interrupts mobster Chuckie Sol and his associates plotting to launder counterfeit money.
+In the present day, Batman interrupts mobster Chuckie Sol and his associates plotting to launder counterfeit money.
 Sol escapes but dies after crashing his car during a confrontation with the Phantasm, a masked vigilante resembling the Grim Reaper.
 Witnesses see Batman at the scene, leading councilman Arthur Reeves to vow to have him arrested.
 Mobster Buzz Bronski visits Sol's grave at the Gotham Cemetery, where he is murdered by the Phantasm, whom Bronski's bodyguards mistake for Batman.
 While investigating the scene of Bronski's death, Batman lingers by his parents' grave, where he encounters Andrea, who deduces his identity.

 Batman discovers that Sol, Bronski, and another mobster named Salvatore Valestra were bankrolled by Carl Beaumont.
 He interrogates Andrea, who claims no knowledge of Carl's whereabouts.
 After learning of Sol's and Bronski's deaths, the elderly and ailing Valestra fears Batman will kill him next.
-He seeks help from former ally councilman Reeves, but is rebuffed, and in desperation turns to the Joker, whom he offers $5 million to kill Batman.
-The Phantasm goes to confront Valestra in his penthouse and finds that he has been killed by the Joker, who set up a camera on Valestra's body to identify the mobsters' killer.
+He seeks help from his former ally, Councilman Arthur Reeves, but is rebuffed.
+In desperation, he turns to the Joker, offering him $5 million to kill Batman, and reminds him that the killer will be after him next.
+The Phantasm goes to confront Valestra in his penthouse, only to find that he has already been killed by the Joker.
+Instead of saving Valestra, the Joker rigged a camera to the mob boss's body to identify the mysterious killer.
 The Joker then remotely triggers rigged explosives, but the Phantasm escapes and avoids capture by Batman.
 Responding to the blast, the police pursue Batman, who eventually eludes them with last-minute help from Andrea.